lucgerrits/eth-indexer/README.md

 ## Configuration

-Use the .env file to configure the indexer and the `ETH_INDEXER=.env` variable.
+Use the .env file to configure the indexer and the `ETH_INDEXER` variable.

 ## Run program